Sex education: History

-According to SIECUS, the Sexuality Information and Education Council of the United States, 93% of adults they surveyed support sexuality education in high school and 84% support it in junior high school.
+According to SIECUS, the Sexuality Information and Education Council of the United States, 93% of adults they surveyed support sexuality education in high school, and 84% support it in junior high school.
 In fact, 88% of the parents of junior high school students and 80% of parents of secondary school students believe that sex education in school makes it easier for them to talk to their adolescents about sex.
 Also, 92% of adolescents report that they want both to talk to their parents about sex and to have comprehensive in-school sex education.
 Furthermore, a "study, conducted by Mathematica Policy Research on behalf of the US Department of Health and Human Services, found that abstinence-only-until-marriage programs are ineffective."

 The current frontier in the development of relationship and sex education (RSE) is LGBTQ+ inclusion.
-The recent 2019 guidance update is tentative in its acknowledgement of LGBT people, something which has proved controversial among homo- and transphobic groups, as well as among LGBT allies and pro-inclusion sociologists.
+The recent 2019 guidance update is tentative in its acknowledgment of LGBT people, something which has proved controversial among homo- and transphobic groups, as well as among LGBT allies and pro-inclusion sociologists.
 For example, while Birmingham primary schools were protested by Muslim parents opposing the introduction of LGBT content to the guidance, sociologist Jonathan Glazzard criticized the Department for Education for the document's ambiguity and "opt-out" potential.
 The inclusion of this form of sex education is argued to make LGBT students feel more included, and that feelings of safety would foster healthy developmental outcomes for this group.

 Definitions

-Leepson sees sex education as instruction in various physiological, psychological and sociological aspects of sexual response and reproduction.
+Leepson sees sex education as instruction in various physiological, psychological, and sociological aspects of sexual response and reproduction.
 Kearney (2008) also defined sex education as "involving a comprehensive course of action by the school, calculated to bring about the socially desirable attitudes, practices and personal conduct on the part of children and adults, that will best protect the individual as a human and the family as a social institution."

 Thus, sex education may also be described as "sexuality education", which means that it encompasses education about all aspects of sexuality, including information about family planning, reproduction (fertilization, conception and development of the embryo and fetus, through to childbirth), plus information about all aspects of one's sexuality including: body image, sexual orientation, sexual pleasure, values, decision making, communication, dating, relationships, sexually transmitted infections (STIs) and how to avoid them, and birth control methods.

 Various aspects of sex education are considered appropriate in school depending on the age of the students or what the children can comprehend at a particular point in time.
 Rubin and Kindendall expressed that sex education is not merely the topics of reproduction and teaching how babies are conceived and born.
-Instead, it has a far richer scope and goal of helping children incorporate sex more meaningfully into their present and future life and to provide them with some basic understanding of virtually every aspect of sex by the time they reach full maturity.
+Instead, it has a far richer scope and goal of helping children incorporate sex more meaningfully into their present and future life, and to provide them with some basic understanding of virtually every aspect of sex by the time they reach full maturity.

 Sex education delivered via in-person classroom instruction and workshops led by teachers or trained sex educators is commonly referred to as school-based sex education.